Frequently asked questions.

 Is the tour suitable for kids?

 You know your kids better than we do so we don’t set a minimum age.
 However, we are on the boat all day and it will be windy and sunny.
 We also do activities off the boat that require swimming ability and some walking.
-In general, we say not suitable for kids under 5, and for kids between 5 and 10 it will depend on the individual.
+Generally not suitable for kids under 8, but between 5 and 10 at parents discretion.

 Do I need to be able to swim?